aahei/texera-blog-auto-complete-copy/content/en/blog/dknet-scRNA-migration/index.md

 #### Acknowledgements

-Thanks to Prof. Chen Li, Prof. Shuibing Chen and Dr. Tuo Zhang for their help with the task and the blog.
+Thanks to Prof. Shuibing Chen, Prof. Chen Li, and Dr. Tuo Zhang for their help with the task and the blog.